NFOK14016U Brewing 1

 - External censorship

-The re-examination is same as ordinary exam.
+The re-examination consists of the elements not passed: the three written tests and/or project report.
 Submission of missing written assignments two weeks before the re-examination.

-If 10 or fewer register for the reexamination the examination form will be oral.
+If 10 or fewer register for the reexamination in either of the three tests the examination form will be oral.
 In this case, there will be 20 minutes for preparation and 20 minutes exam.

-Allowed aids during exam: Basic calculator and dictionary.
+Allowed aids during exam: Basic calculator, book of brewing calculation formulas and dictionary.
 No text books, mobile phones, PC's or notes are allowed.

 Criteria for exam assesment